dzhus/snap-auth-cli/README.md

 This tool provides command-line interface to
 Haskell [Snap][snap] [AuthManager][snap-auth] to create, view and delete users in database.
-Currently only JsonFile backend is supported.
+Currently the Json and Sqlite file backends are supported.

 Passwords for new users are provided in plain text.

 By default the database resides in current directory in `users.json` file.
+A different db may be specified using `-f` flag.

-Note that if database file doesn't exist, it will be created from scratch.
-A different db may be specified using `-j` flag.
+To specify a Sqlite database use `-s -f filename`.

 # How to use